-As organisations move away from the traditional staffing model more HR professionals have to manage ‘agile talent’ – expert talent sourced from across the world.
+As organizations move away from the traditional staffing model more HR professionals have to manage ‘agile talent’ – expert talent sourced from across the world

 With the rise in flexible working and rapid increase in globalization, remote working is fast becoming the norm.